 - Class A Office Buildings: The highest quality office buildings available, with higher-than-average rents compared to neighboring buildings.
 Most are newly renovated, easily accessible in city areas, and offer tenants desirable amenities.
 Class A buildings are usually located in the central business district of the city.

 - Class B Office Buildings: Competitive buildings that are generally priced around standard market rates.
-While they tend not to be in highly sought-after locations, Class B buildings may be equal or similar in quality to Class A buildings.
+While they tend not to be in highly sought-after locations, Class B buildings may be similar in quality to Class A buildings.